ooibikunle/Forbes-2022-Billionaires/README.md

 # Jumped on the Onyx Data June 2022 #dataDNA challenge.
 # Theme for the month was “Forbes 2022 Billionaires”.
-# EDA was done using PostgreSQL
+# Exploratory Data Analysis was done using PostgreSQL